 Essentials for Establishing a Culture of Compliance

 In a healthcare organization, a successful compliance program details the organization's commitment to ethical behavior.
 Compliance must be embedded in the daily interactions of everyone inside the organization; thus, creating a culture of compliance.
-A successful compliance program includes fundamental principles, values, and framework for action within the organization.
+A successful compliance program includes fundamental principles, values, and a framework for action within the organization.

 "Half the world is composed of people who